Italians are sharp, slender, fashion-forward and flashy…

 You're also likely to find unexpected colors like blues and reds alongside the usual neutral shades.

 #4.
-They’re More Comfortable
+Italian Shoes Are More Comfortable

 This is down to the difference between Blake and Goodyear construction.
 Most Italian shoes are Blake stitched.
 This means the stitching is done on the inside of the shoe.
 The upper is first wrapped around the insole and attached to it and the outsole using a single stitch.